wp-plugins/role-scoper/readme.txt

 == Changelog ==

 = 1.3.43-dev =
-* BugFix : Users cannot add/edit Nav Menus based on custom addition of edit_theme_options capability into WP role definition
+* Fixed : Users cannot add/edit Nav Menus based on custom addition of edit_theme_options capability into WP role definition
-* BugFix : In Multisite Role Options, bad link to Attachments Utility
+* Fixed : In Multisite Role Options, bad link to Attachments Utility
+* Fixed : File Attachments Utility non-functional on Multisite

 = 1.3.42 - 29 June 2011 =
 * Compat : WP 3.2 - Current comments not displayed for single custom post on front end
-* BugFix : If a file or image is attached to more than one protected post, File Filtering may prevent qualified users from viewing it
+* Fixed : If a file or image is attached to more than one protected post, File Filtering may prevent qualified users from viewing it
-* BugFix : "Add New" menu item was displayed even if Default Restrictions prevent logged user from editing new post following creation (to restore previous behavior, define constant 'SCOPER_LEGACY_MENU_FILTERING'
+* Fixed : "Add New" menu item was displayed even if Default Restrictions prevent logged user from editing new post following creation (to restore previous behavior, define constant 'SCOPER_LEGACY_MENU_FILTERING'
-* BugFix : Long delay / timeout when adding a new post/page, under some configurations
+* Fixed : Long delay / timeout when adding a new post/page, under some configurations
-* BugFix : When a custom post has attachments, Gallery tab is not displayed in "Add Media" popup
+* Fixed : When a custom post has attachments, Gallery tab is not displayed in "Add Media" popup
-* BugFix : On Multisite, site Administrator role does not enable Nav Menu creation
+* Fixed : On Multisite, site Administrator role does not enable Nav Menu creation
-* BugFix : Attachment editing failed when logged user is not a sitewide Editor or Administrator (since 1.3.41)
+* Fixed : Attachment editing failed when logged user is not a sitewide Editor or Administrator (since 1.3.41)

 = 1.3.41 - 23 June 2011 =
-* BugFix : Editors could not edit/attach other users' unattached uploads
+* Fixed : Editors could not edit/attach other users' unattached uploads
-* BugFix : Custom Posts not editable by Editors if RS filtering disabled in Roles > Options > Realm
+* Fixed : Custom Posts not editable by Editors if RS filtering disabled in Roles > Options > Realm
-* BugFix : Script recursion and timeout on post creation by non-Administrator under some configurations
+* Fixed : Script recursion and timeout on post creation by non-Administrator under some configurations
 * Compat : WP 3.2 - Work around permissions issue when Posts/Pages menu contains only one submenu item
 * Compat : WP 3.2 - "Add New" buttons were not hidden when appropriate
 * Compat : NextGen Gallery - Flash uploader did not work when RS activated (since 1.3.35)